 Of course you'll have to pay for the privilege of owning one of the planet's stand-out snappers, but at least we can help you find the lowest price - you've come to the right place if you're looking for the best Sony A9 deals – and with the Sony A9 II replacing it, there are sure to be some great offers around.
 The original A9 is definitely the best deal... but if you want the very best then the A9 II has advantages, so we will show you the best prices for this too, so you can compare.

-We could use a lot of space here to write reams and reams about the A9's qualities - from the scarily fast tracking performance of the AF system, to the rapid 20fps burst shooting speeds, to the extremely effective EVF - but we have an inkling you just want to know the best prices.
+We could write reams and reams about the A9's qualities - from the scarily fast tracking performance of the AF system, to the rapid 20fps burst shooting speeds, to the extremely effective EVF - but we have an inkling you just want to know the best prices.

 So scroll to the bottom of this page to take a look at a full list of the prices you pay for this remarkable camera today, stopping by at our specs summary on the way to get a list of the specifications and dimensions.

 Sony A9 vs A9ii